The process for finding

 Campus housing is popular among graduate students because it’s convenient and economical.
 Most of all, it offers the opportunity to plunge feet-first into one of the most vibrant, adventurous communities on earth.

-Only a third of all graduate students can be housed in MIT residence halls, so housing assignments are competitive.
+Approximately 97% of new graduate student applicants and 65% of returning student applicants receive graduate housing through the housing allocation process.
 If you follow the guidance on these pages, you will increase your chances of getting a housing assignment for the coming school year.